Poland / Rzeczpospolita Polska – Let’s explore here

 Zamek Książ

 Zamek Książ castle sits within a protected landscaped park overlooking a forest filled gorge.
-South East of Wrocław, it’s fairly near to the Czech border, and thus the landscape around there is no longer flat but more hilly.
-It’s a beautiful and large castle, and was built in the 13th century.
+South east of Wrocław, it’s fairly near to the Czech border, and thus the landscape around there is no longer flat but more hilly.
+It’s a beautiful and large castle that was built in the 13th century.

 Copyright © letsexplorehere.com